ReactPoland/React-Convention-Book/text/505_fullstack_nodejs_falcor_router.md

 #### Wrapping up of our Publishing App and Refactoring

 Currently we have an app that works, but is missing some key features as for example:

-1) [in-progress] AWS S3 - ability to upload a photo for a new article
+1) [DONE] AWS S3 - ability to upload a photo for a new article

-2) [in-progress] AWS S3 - ability to upload an editor's avatar (that is shown next to the article)
+2) [DONE] AWS S3 - ability to upload an editor's avatar (that is shown next to the article)

 3) [in-progress] we are missing a way to set up a title, subtitle and "overlay subtitle" (add/edit's article):